8 surprising ways to use text message marketing

-Beyond the typical sales and discount alerts, the following are eight surprising ways you can use text message marketing to engage with your target audience.
+Beyond the typical sales and discount alerts, the following are eight SMS marketing examples you can use to engage with your target audience.

 Promote new content